davidegironi/dentned/README.md

 * Client-server architecture, access by multiple computer at the same time
 * Multilanguage
 * Send appointments reminder
-* Windows service to perform optional folder cleaning
+* Windows service for additional features

 ## Requirements